FriedSalad6972/tip-calculator/README.md

 ## Features
 * [X] user enters bill amount, chooses a tip percentage, and sees total cost
 * [X] user can select between tip percentages by tapping different values on the segmented control and the tip value is updated thoroughly.
+* [X] user can click on donate button that links to url

 Optional features
 *[] Making sure the keyboard is always visible and the bill amount is always the first responder